Appetite

 mind is never found producing movement without appetite (for wish is a form of appetite; and when movement is produced according to calculation it is also according to wish), but appetite can originate movement contrary to calculation

-Aristotle establishes appetite as the indispensable motive force in all animal movement, capable of acting contrary to rational calculation and thus irreducible to reason.
+Aristotle establishes appetite as the irreducible motor of animal movement, capable of overriding rational calculation and therefore constitutively distinct from mind.

 Aristotle, On the Soul (De Anima), -350thesis